 What Is Exit Planning?

-Simply put, exit planning is a designed plan to leave your business on your own terms.
+Simply put, exit planning allows you to leave your business on your terms

 It is one of the most important parts of your overall business plan...